ARMmbed/mbed-os-examples-docs_only/README.md

-# mbed-os-docsonly-examples
+# Mbed OS Docs-Only Examples
- Examples currently in use by Mbed OS docs that are in need of a home
+This repository contains example applications that currently only exist in the Mbed OS docs.